 “Accepted.
 You first.”

 “I wasn’t looking for you specifically, I was just looking for any fae.
-I found you by picking up figs for each person at your table, and noticing that I couldn’t remember four people.
-As for who taught me the rune, the only name I know for them is ‘Puck.’”
+I found you by counting figs. As for who taught me the rune, the only name I know for them is ‘Puck.’”

-She rolls her eyes at the last bit.
+Her eyes narrow at the second answer and roll at the third.
 “I’m attending school because it amuses me, I’m attending this school because it’s the only high school in town, and today marks the start of my twenty-third year attending this school.
 Would you like to exchange another question?”

 Hmm.
 If she wants something specific, chances are he won’t want to answer it.
 He tries to make himself appear interested before he says no.

-“I’ll even give you two for one,” she says, clearly reading his reluctance anyway.
+“I’ll even give you two for one,” she says, clearly reading his reluctance.

 Now that’s tempting.
 Puck is shaking his head behind her, but Terra is intrigued.
 “May I hear the question first?”